 Standards are under development to comply with above regulations and acts.
 In general, electronic communication under the umbrella of these regulations requires data and electronic communication encryption.
-The County has adopted hard drive, USB portable media and e-mail encryption standards.
-The I.T. department will work with departments subject to these standards to ensure compliance shall be in place by July of 2010.
+The County has adopted hard drive, USB portable

 3.1.4 E-mail Retention